 Leaving it to the Pros

 It’s always a good idea to get a professional to do a summer maintenance inspection.
-He’ll be able to some things the average homeowner might find challenging, such as:
+He’ll be able to do some things the average homeowner might find challenging, such as:

 - inspect the irrigation lines for leaks